anjor/go-fil-dataprep/README.md

 provided as an input), calculates commP and saves all of this data in a metadata file.
 It also prints out the root cid for the IPLD dag to stdout.

+The `--output` flag will optionally prefix resulting car filenames with the provided string

 ```
 $data-prep fil-data-prep --size 100000000000 --metadata meta.csv --output test 5gb-filecoin-payload.bin
 root cid = bafybeihsshuadcxukrkye76kfeci5mbs7v7o5iq32d2xhzygxnj6s7asw4